igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Introduction     {#introduction}
 ============

-Some applications, especially applications with near real-time requirements, need transport that supports partially reliable streams -- streams that deliver bytes in order but allow for applicaiton-controlled gaps.
+Some applications, especially applications with near-real-time requirements, need a transport that supports partially reliable streams -- streams that deliver bytes in order but allow for application-controlled gaps.
 These applications communicate using application-specific messages that are serialized over QUIC streams.
 Applications desire partially reliable streams when their messages expire and lose their usefulness due to later events (time passing, newer messages, etc).

-Examples of applications that can benefit from partially reliable streams are real time video (all prior data is to be expired when a new key frame is available) and data replication (expire previous updates, when a new update overwrites the data).
+Examples of applications that can benefit from partially reliable streams are real-time video (all prior data is to be expired when a new key frame is available) and data replication (expire previous updates, when a new update overwrites the data).